TriplyDB/Documentation/docs/triply-client-js/index.md

 });
 ```

-The following subsections document the various Triply Client
+The following subsections document the various TriplyDB-js
 functions.

 ### Client